Parens patriae: In US federal courts

 The Supreme Court recognized a different kind of parens patriae suit in Georgia v.
 Pennsylvania R. Co.
 While the earlier cases were common-law actions to prevent or repair harm to a state's "quasi-sovereign" interests.
 Georgia now sought relief under the federal antitrust statute, alleging that twenty railroads had conspired to restrain trade and to fix prices in a manner that would favor shippers in other states (particularly northern states) to the detriment of Georgia shippers and the state's economy.
 The court upheld Georgia's claim as parens patriae with respect to injunctive relief, but did not consider whether the antitrust laws also authorized damages for an injury to the state's economy, because the ICC's approval of the challenged rates barred any damage recovery.

 Then, three decades later, in Hawaii v.
 Standard Oil Co., the court considered a generally similar damages action Hawaii brought under the antitrust laws for damages to its general economy resulting from a price fix by four oil companies.
 The court held that the state could sue as parens patriae only for injunctive relief and not for damages.
 Its citizens would have to sue individually for damages.

 In Massachusetts v.
 EPA, a group of states (mostly coastal states) sought to sue the EPA to require it to regulate greenhouse gas emissions because they were causing global warming and rising sea levels.
 "These rising seas have already begun to swallow Massachusetts' coastal land."
 The court stated:

 Therefore, states such as Massachusetts had standing as parens patriae to sue EPA to seeks to require it to regulate to protect their coastlines.
 The Court held that EPA would have to consider the matter and give a reasoned explanation of whatever its decision on the merits would be.

 In Pennsylvania v.
 Mid-Atlantic Toyota Distributors, Inc., the Fourth Circuit held that several state attorney generals were proper parens patriae plaintiffs to sue a group of car dealers for price fixing, in order to recover damages for their citizen injured by overcharges.
 The court held that because plaintiffs were authorized to pursue antitrust litigation against defendants on behalf of their states' natural-person residents under both 15 U.S.C. §§ 15c-15h and state laws and constitutions, they could sue on behalf of their citizens.

 The relation of parens patriae suits brought under state law to the federal Class Action Fairness Act is an unclear issue with implications related to American federalism.

+The United States Supreme Court ruled in Haaland v.
+Brackeen that states do not have the authority to sue the federal government under parens patriae.